seanbaxter/DirectXShaderCompiler/docs/CommandGuide/llvm-nm.rst

-llvm-nm - list LLVM bitcode and object file's symbol table
+llvm37-nm - list LLVM37 bitcode and object file's symbol table
 ==========================================================

 SYNOPSIS
 --------

-:program:`llvm-nm` [*options*] [*filenames...*]
+:program:`llvm37-nm` [*options*] [*filenames...*]

 DESCRIPTION
 -----------

-The :program:`llvm-nm` utility lists the names of symbols from the LLVM bitcode files, object files, or :program:`ar` archives containing them, named on the command line.
+The :program:`llvm37-nm` utility lists the names of symbols from the LLVM37 bitcode files, object files, or :program:`ar` archives containing them, named on the command line.
 Each symbol is listed along with some simple information about its provenance.
-If no file name is specified, or *-* is used as a file name, :program:`llvm-nm` will process a file on its standard input stream.
+If no file name is specified, or *-* is used as a file name, :program:`llvm37-nm` will process a file on its standard input stream.

-:program:`llvm-nm`'s default output format is the traditional BSD :program:`nm` output format.
+:program:`llvm37-nm`'s default output format is the traditional BSD :program:`nm` output format.
 Each such output record consists of an (optional) 8-digit hexadecimal address, followed by a type code character, followed by a name, for each symbol.
 One record is printed per line; fields are separated by spaces.